bscotch/codebuild-website-render/README.md

   Must all be HTML files.

 #### Optional
++ `BLOCK_PATTERNS`
+  A CSV of patterns (will be converted using `new RegExp(pattern)`) to test against requested URLs.
+If any provided patterns match a URL, its request will be blocked.
+  This is useful for features like telemetry and error reporting, that you may not want running during rendering.
++ `DEBUG`
+  If `true`, debug info is logged to STDOUT for review.
+Useful for identifying caching and other issues.
 + `OUT_FOLDER` (e.g. "dev" or "dev/my-version")
   Files are output into a folder called `"rendered"`.
 Optionally output into a subfolder.